From my book Frozen Moments—Poverty is the biggest crime.

-Few people pretend to serve humans and humanity to use them and their necessities.
+Few people pretend to serve humans and humanity, using them and their necessities.
 It has been the same for centuries and will stay the same forever.
 When people were buying and selling people, they never felt guilt for their inhuman acts or remorse for their actions.
 Even today, in the name of democracy, they divide people based on caste, creed, and religion for political gains.
-One can see people with these thoughts in different colors and dresses in every society.
+One can see people with these thoughts in different colors and wearing different clothes across different societies.

-Many people are readily available to sell the cleaning methods, these loaves of bread and butter.
+Many people are readily available to sell the cleaning methods, these loaves and butter.
 It hardly matters to them whether their bread and butter are filled with the blood of innocent people.
 For a piece of this bread, someone who calls himself an artist sells his conscience.
-If someone has an excellent knowledge of the law, he compromises for such a piece of bread on the pretext of his professional ethics.
+If someone has excellent knowledge of the law, he compromises for such a piece of bread on the pretext of his professional ethics.
 Someone relishes such a piece of bread in the name of religion.
-Few journalists portraying themselves as the absolute Master of History and Social Science eat this piece of bread with pride and dignity.
+Few journalists portraying themselves as the absolute masters of history and social science eat this piece of bread with pride and dignity.

 I saw such a devoted public servant in North Chandameta.

 North Chandameta Colliery had two pits.
 The pit office was near the shaft, by which workers went down for work.
 Next to the pit office was an attendance room where everyone was getting their attendance marked before going to work.
-The general shift officers used the pit office in the morning shift.
+The general shift officers used the pit office during the morning shift.
 The general shift started at eight o’clock in the morning.
-One wall of the pit office and attendance office was common.
-The pit office had big glasses on each wall to keep an eye around the work area.
-There was a space near the pit office and a road that ran north to south on the east side of this space.
-There was the workshop on the downside of the road.
-The Cap lamp room was next to the workshop.
-Everybody going down the pit was taking his cap lamp from the room.
+One wall of the pit office and the attendance office was common.
+The pit office had big glass windows on each wall to keep an eye on the work area.
+There was a space near the pit office, with a road running north to south on the east side of the space.
+There was a workshop on the downside of the road.
+The cap lamp room was next to the workshop.
+Everybody going down the pit took their cap lamp.

 The token system was there to check the people going down the pit and coming out.
-Workers, staff, and officers were allocated the cap lamp number to verify the underground presence.
+Workers, staff, and officers were assigned cap lamp numbers to verify the presence of underground conditions.

 By the side of the workshop was a road towards the exhaust pit, over which the exhaust fan was installed.
 Dirty air from every working place underground was being taken out of the mine by this fan, and fresh air was sent down through another pit.
-Thus, the fresh air reaches all places of work.
+Thus, fresh air reaches all workplaces.

-The store used to fulfill day-to-day spare parts requirements of the mine.
+The store used to fulfill the mine’s day-to-day spare parts requirements.
 The store was just below the north-south road leading to the fan house on the north side.
 In the same row next to the store was a cooperative society store, and then there was a small, fenced garden.
 The manager’s office was next to the garden.
-The Bill section was attached to the manager’s office, and then there was a personnel section, canteen, assistant manager, safety officer, and ventilation officer’s office in a row.
+The Bill section was attached to the manager’s office, and then there was a personnel section, a canteen, an assistant manager’s office, a safety officer’s office, and a ventilation officer’s office in a row.

 The colliery engineer’s office was in one corner of the workshop.
 The staff’s office was on the south side of the space on the upper side of the north-south road.
 Here, staff wrote their report in their duty book and passed the information to their counterparts, who were ready for the next shift.

 Wagon loaders were very poor people.
 Women’s conditions among them were pathetic.
-In their society, whenever a man wished, he could leave his wife and children and get a new wife, which was not considered wrong due to their prevalent system.
+In their society, whenever a man wished, he could leave his wife and children and take a new wife, which was not considered wrong under their prevailing system.
 It was an ordinary matter for them.
-Due to these habits, drinking, and gambling were commonplace in their society, and most were in debt to private moneylenders.
+Due to these habits, drinking and gambling were commonplace in their society, and most were in debt to private moneylenders.
 Hunger and poverty were their fate; they were happy and carefree despite this.

 After completing my engineering degree, I joined North Chandameta Colliery as an executive trainee.
 It was a small underground mine producing ten thousand tons of coal monthly.
 Hardly three to four racks of railway wagon sets were loaded in a month.
-Apart from the colliery manager, Mr. Jain was the assistant manager, Mr. Sabarwal was a safety officer, and Mr. Khurana was the ventilation officer.
+Apart from the colliery manager, Mr. Jain, the assistant manager was Mr. Sabarwal, the safety officer, and Mr. Khurana, the ventilation officer.
 There was a labor officer, and I was an executive trainee.

 Mr. Jain said, “I am Jain.”

-“So, you are Jain.”
-Dhoti kurta-clad person roared.
+“So, you are Jain,” a dhoti-kurta-clad person roared.

 Workers assembled outside the pit office in the open space and shouted, “Inqilab, Zindabad (Long live the revolution).
 Bharat Mata Ki Jai ho (Victory for Mother India).”

-A dhoti kurta-clad person told workers to stay silent, and then he told Mr. Jain, “What do you think of yourself?
+A dhoti-kurta-clad person told workers to stay silent, and then he told Mr. Jain, “What do you think of yourself?
 A hero?
-I will bury you alive here, just now.
-No one will come to your rescue.
-How you dare to ill-treat our workers.”
+I will bury you alive here, just now; no one will come to your rescue.
+How dare you ill-treat our workers?”

-After threatening Mr. Jain, a dhoti kurta-clad person addressed the gathering of workers “My dear brothers, I have told everything to Jain.
-After this, if he troubles any of my brother-worker, I promise I will not spare him.
+After threatening Mr. Jain, a dhoti-kurta-clad person addressed the gathering of workers, “My dear brothers, I have told everything to Jain.
+After this, if he troubles any of my brother-workers, I promise I will not spare him.
 It is a warning to other officers as well.”

 Workers were shouting in a full frenzy now, “Inqilab, Zindabad (Long live the revolution).”